yryMax/ada-project-statsquad3/index.md

   <img src="assets/img/brando3.jpg" width="45%" />
 </div>

+We saw that there are some characteristic path arcs.
+However, these were based on the paths divided in three parts.
+Maybe we can find something interesting if we look at one specific arc, but this time in detail (article per article)?

 ## Are there noticeable patterns of sentiment oscillation in the paths chosen by players?
 we're exploring whether there's a pattern in how players choose their paths in Wikispeedia based on sentiment oscillation.
 Specifically, we're curious to see if players are drawn to paths with dramatic sentiment shifts, like going from an article with a positive tone to one that's decidedly negative.
 Our approach includes analyzing the overall distribution of sentiment oscillations in player choices and determining if players generally opt for paths with greater or lesser sentiment variance than the average level in the game.
 We're also looking into what factors might influence these choices, providing insight into how sentiment affects the journey through Wikispeedia.